Terpz710/TokensAPI/README.md

 **TokensAPI** had a huge code rewrite on January 24, 2025

 ***This rewrite introduced new features aswell as fixes/improvements.
 Configurable messages, added multiple storage types for storing token balances and rewrote 99% of the code.***

+# Features
+* Configurable messages
+* Multi-language support (English, Spanish, German, French, Traditional Chinese, Simplified Chinese and more to come!)
+* Multiple storage types (MySQL, SQLite, JSON, YAML and TXT)
+* Easy to use API
+* ScoreHud support (See `Addon` section)

 # Commands
 | Command                                   | Description                                                                   | Permission                                    | Default    |